 - Set the air conditioner on blow or fan.

-3. Reduce The Humidity
+3. Reduce the Humidity Levels

-- Paint when the humidity is less than 50%.
+- Paint when the temperature is above 60 degrees F and humidity is less than 50%.

 - Spray the paint outdoors for better ventilation.